AxiSEMunity/AxiSEM3D/doc/Installation.md

 ### 1. Eigen

-`Eigen` is header-only, so we just need to download the source code:
+`Eigen` is a header-only library, so we just need to download the source code:
 ```bash
 $ git clone https://gitlab.com/libeigen/eigen.git eigen3_develop
 ```
 This will create `eigen3_develop` under the current directory.
-To let AxiSEM3D find it, do
+Next, to let `AxiSEM3D` use this version, do
 ```bash
 $ export EIGEN3_ROOT=$PWD/eigen3_develop
 ```